-- 2.11 The First Draft Plan for Allensmore was published for informal public consultation for 4 weeks in January 2019 which extended into February 2019 because of bad weather.
+- 2.9 The First Draft Plan for Allensmore was published for informal public consultation for 4 weeks in January 2019 which extended into February 2019 because of bad weather.
 The First Draft Plan document was placed on the Parish Council website and hard copies were made available in several public places and on request from any member of the steering group.
-A Drop In event was held on Monday 21st January 2019 from 7pm to 9pm at which residents could discuss and feedback their views to members of the steering group. - 2.12 Response forms were delivered to every household in the designated area to provide a mechanism for every resident to comment on the document.
-These response forms could be returned at several drop off points in the parish.
-Alternatively, residents could access the response forms online and email their completed forms to ndp@allensmore.org.uk.

-- 2.13 A full report Draft Plan ("Preferred Options consultation, January 2019 Survey Report") setting out the responses to the consultation is provided on the Parish Council website. - 2.14 By the close of the survey 90 responses had been returned, which included 8 emailed responses and 3 online responses.
+A Drop In event was held on Monday 21st January 2019 from 7pm to 9pm at which residents could discuss and feedback their views to members of the steering group. - 2.10 By the close of the survey 90 responses had been returned, which included 8 emailed responses and 3 online responses.
 There was one further contact with the steering group asking for advice regarding their particular property and its inclusion in the sites allocated.
-The 90 returned responses is 21% of the number of people aged 16 and over usually resident in the parish in 2011.
+The 90 returned responses was 21% of the number of people aged 16 and over usually resident in the parish in 2011.